Sunday, December 31, 2023

 Kay was the last direct connection to the Kansas City side of the family, even though the Allards moved to LaGrange, IL in 1951, not long after her sixth birthday.
 With her gone, my living family is now down to my sister and some scattered cousins.

 Kay did not live alone.
 Even though she was widowed in 2004, she was the primary caretaker for her husband's sister Delores.
 She is developmentally disabled and was shuffled around most of her life until landing with Kay and my late Uncle Ray in 1995.
-My sister and I were told that Delores will be living with her nephew in Tampa.
+My sister and I were told that Delores was moved to a dementia facility in Tampa.

 There is still some mystery to this.
 My sister and I have cousins in southern Illinois that we are not close to; they apparently organized the memorial service.
 I don't believe we have their contact info.
 On top of that, we don't know what will happen to Kay's belongings; we believe her will cites our father (who died 7 1/2 years ago) and Delores as getting the majority of her inheritance.